Punctuality poses a huge problem for commuters. Many social media posts signal the distress of early morning passengers. For example:

 So, what does the public think about the UK’s rail network?

 Annual reports on public satisfaction seem to paint a positive picture of customer experience across all train operators.
 However, Twitter paints a different story.
 We took 5000 tweets and analysed the most commonly used words.

 Many of us will have a comprehensive list of things we loathe about the UK’s rail network.
 For example, the seats on a Northern Rail train aren’t the same distance apart.
 This means that sufficient space for your knees is not always guaranteed.
 Not to mention the commotion that Virgin Trains creates when they decide they’re not going to bother with seat reservations.
 Many angry passengers hit by this situation spend their journey pressed up against other angry passengers, wondering why they paid extra money to breathe in armpit sweat and despair.
 Then there are the three most despised words anyone travelling by train can hear.
 Rail replacement bus.

-While you will know your route to work like the back of your hand, if you ever find yourself lost in an unfamiliar place in need of transportation, our proximity tool can find your nearest train and bus stations in the blink of an eye!
+While you will know your route to work like the back of your hand, if you ever find yourself lost in an unfamiliar place in one of these cities and are in need of transportation, our proximity tool can find your nearest train and bus stations in the blink of an eye!